Men's Mental Health Support

 Anxiety UK

-Offering an extensive range of support services designed to help you to control your anxiety rather than letting it control you.
+Offers an extensive range of support services designed to help you to control your anxiety.

-If you're having trouble with your drinking, or if drinking has reached the point of where it worries you, you may be interested about Alcoholics Anonymous and the AA programme of recovery from alcoholism.
+If you're having trouble with your drinking, or if drinking has reached the point where it worries you, you may be interested in Alcoholics Anonymous and the AA programme of recovery.

 SWANN Advocacy

 Independent advocacy charity working across the South West of England.
-We deliver high-quality, independent advocacy services supporting a diverse range of vulnerable people in our communities.
+High-quality, independent advocacy services supporting a range of vulnerable people.

 Hub of Hope

-The Hub of Hope is the UK’s leading mental health support database.
-It is provided by national mental health charity, Chasing the Stigma, and brings local, national, peer, community, charity, private and NHS mental health support and services together in one place for the first time
+The UK’s leading mental health support database, bringing local, national, community, charity, private and NHS support and services together in one place.

 Civil Legal Advice